jzelinskie/gochugaru/README.md

 - ✅ Security-obvious client constructors
 - ✅ Defaults to SpiceDB's best compression method
 - ✅ Check One/Many/Any/All methods
-- ✅ Bulk Checks with a CheckBuilder
+- ✅ Checks that use BulkChecks under the hood
-- ✅ Flatten Relationship-type
+- ✅ Flattened Relationship-type with Caveats
 - ✅ Transaction-style API for Write
-- ✅ Caveats
+- ✅ Constructors for Consistency
 - 🚧 Read/Delete with a RelationshipFilterBuilder
 - 🔜 Request Debugging
 - 🔜 Lookup Resources/Subjects